Single Sign-On (SSO) for Appspace Cloud

 - Redirect – Users will be redirected to the Identity Provider.
 SSO details will be passed in a query string with “?SAMLRequest=……” as part of the URL.

-- Post – SSO details will be passed using the POST method.
+- Post – SSO details will not be passed through a query string but will be passed using the POST method.
 For this method to work, you must ensure that the Identity Provider has direct access to the Appspace Server.

-Click Save to download the Service Provider XML file, which will be used to configure the Identity Provider.
+Click Save & Download to download the Service Provider XML file, that can be used to configure the Identity Provider.

 This section is performed on the Identity Provider (AD FS) server.

-In the Edit Claim Rule window, add the following claim rules:
+On the Edit Claim Rule window, click Add Rule.

-This step mandates that all Appspace users (authenticating via SSO) are required to have email addresses that can be used as the usernames as well.
+This step mandates that all Appspace users (authenticating via SSO) are required to have email addresses (can be used as the usernames as well).

-In the AD FS 2.0 folder tree, click the Relying Party Trusts folder, and select your Relying Party Trust display name.
+In the AD FS 2.0 folder tree, click the Relying Party Trusts folder, and select your display name.

-Click Advanced, and select SHA-1 from the Secure hash algorithm drop-down menu.
-Click Apply to make changes.
+Click Advanced and select SHA-1 as the secure hash algorithm.
+Click Apply when done.